WojciechKrakowiak/letterize/README.md

 ## Object methods

-`Letterize.deletterize()` – Removes all wrapper elements created in initialization and sets all properties to undefined.

 `Letterize.getTargets()` _(Array, NodeList, HTMLCollection, HTMLElement, String)_ – returns an array of targets

 `Letterize.getWrapper()` _(String)_ – returns a name of letters' wrapper node. (i.e. "span")